CalemS/Crypt0z/README.md

 License
 -------

-Crypt0z is released under the terms of the MIT license.
+Zerozed is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process